 LIMR's Seminar Series hosted several notable speakers in 2019, including those from the University of Pennsylvania, Georgetown University, Penn State, University of Florida, and Thomas Jefferson University, among other institutions.

 With our close proximity to Lankenau Medical Center, our researchers are able to attend and participate in conferences with clinicians in several disciplines.

 Population Health Day

-Due to the coronavirus pandemic, Population Health Day has been postponed until spring 2021.
-Check back in early 2021 for more information.
+Due to the coronavirus pandemic, Population Health Day has been postponed until later in 2021.
+Check back in late spring 2021 for more information.

 The annual Population Health Day is hosted by the Main Line Health Center for Population Health Research at LIMR (CPHR).
 The workshop includes presentations from population health scientists and others, with extensive time for questions and discussion in breakout sessions.
 The goal is to define important areas for research and collaboration to address patients' health care needs.

 For more information on the 2019 Population Health Day, click on the links below: